Complaints: what are the deadlines?

 However, we cannot talk about a uniform length of the guarantee period that would apply to all goods.
 The period during which goods can be claimed varies according to their nature.

-For perishable goods, such as food, yoghurt and bakery products, there must be a time limit for use.
+Perishable items, such as food, yoghurt and baked goods, must be marked with a period of time after which the item can be used.
 This is the minimum shelf life.

 • The best before date is the date until which the food should remain of good quality and with all its original characteristics.
 It is typically indicated on canned and other non-perishable foods.
 However, these foods can usually be eaten after the best before date.
 At most, it will not have the same taste and smell.
 However, if the packaging is intact and the food has been stored properly, it should be safe to eat for days (sometimes weeks) afterwards.